Anteru/liara/docs/source/reference/plugins.rst

 Signals
 -------

-Signals are provided by using the `Blinker <https://blinker.readthedocs.io/en/stable/>`_ module.
-The signals are defined in the :py:mod:`liara.signals` module.
+Liara uses signals as the extension mechanism.
+Signals are provided by `Blinker <https://blinker.readthedocs.io/en/stable/>`_.
+All signals are defined in the :py:mod:`liara.signals` module.
 You can think of a signal as a callback mechanism -- it calls back into the function registered to the signal (possibly multiple of them, i.e. if each plugin registers with the same signal.
 In that case the order of execution is undefined.)

 A signal handler is a function which must accept parameters as defined in the documentation, with an extra first `sender` parameter.
 I.e. for :py:data:`~liara.signals.content_added`, which has one documented parameter of type :py:class:`~liara.nodes.Node`, the function signature would be: